pgadmin-org/pgadmin4/docs/en_US/container_deployment.rst

 configuration changes are typically made to the way the container is launched and not to Traefik itself.
-For example, to host pgAdmin under */pgadmin4/* instead of at the root directory, the Traefik configuration above may be used if the container is launched like this:
+For example, to host pgAdmin under */pgadmin4/* instead of at the root directory, the Traefik configuration above may be used if the container is launched like this while using the version v1 of Traefik:

 .. code-block:: bash